ethz-asl/moma/docker/README.md

  - Mount additional volumes with `--volume /home/$USER/data:/root/data` for example.
  - `--net=host` is very important or the networking won't work
  - X forwarding is set up so that you can run rviz and stuff within the docker.
+ - Docker will map only existing devices at startup.
+So if you need to e.g. use the realsense, you need to connect it before you start the docker instance.